Ramifications of Educator Sexual Misconduct

 1. why issues were not shared with family/counselors

-of red flags flying.
-Young people who will not share with those that are supposed to be
+red flags flying.
+Young people who will not share with those that are supposed to be their

-their best advocates are walking much too close to the edge, and that needs to be
+best advocates are walking much too close to the edge, and that needs to be recognized.

-recognized.
-This is an important concern, much too important to be that left in the hands
+This is an important concern, much too important to be that left in the hands of the

 offender.
 Consider the vulnerability.

 Adults should by nature be uncomfortable with secretive dialogue which again is